When it’s time to buy, sell, or insure a camper, trying to figure out how much your RV is worth is a common dilemma.

 The pictures are a great resource to help you determine the camper’s condition in relation to the one you are interested in buying or selling.

-Another great tool you can use when buying an RV is to use the VINDATA vehicle history checker you can access through the RV Trader website.
+Another great tool you can use when buying an RV is the VINDATA vehicle history checker, which you can access through the RV Trader website.

 The history is for motorhomes only, but for a low fee, you’ll get information on: